-In this changing world we are all adjusting to the new normal.
+In this changing world, we are all adjusting to the new normal.
 For some of us we are converting our living rooms into home offices.
 Many of us may feel disconnected from the visibility a corporate office environment provides.
 How do we stay connected and continue to collaborate while away from the office?

-Here’s some points to help boost your communication for remote working:
+Here are some points to help boost your communication for remote working:

 1. Become comfortable with being vocal: